Electromagnetic Scoot: Introduction

 where $G$ is Newton's constant, $b$ is the impact parameter, and $v$ is the initial relative velocity.
 In our study of small-angle gravitational scattering through second order in $\chi$ \cite{Gralla:2021qaf}, we found that the mechanical mass moment changes during the scattering process.
 At leading order in $\chi$, the change is

 where $\bm{\hat{z}}$ is a unit vector pointing from particle 1 to particle 2 at early times.
-This form makes clear that the effect disappears in the Newtonian limit $v \to 0$, as it must.
-However, plugging in for $\chi$ shows that the change in mass moment is in fact \textit{independent of the impact parameter},
+This form makes clear that the effect disappears in the Newtonian limit $v \to 0$, as it must.\footnote{The appropriate Newtonian limit is $v \to 0$ at fixed $b$ and $\chi$, which preserves the condition $\chi \ll 1$ (small-angle deflection) assumed in our calculation.
+If one instead fixes $b$ and $E_0$, the limit describes a bound system for which our scattering results are invalid.} However, plugging in for $\chi$ shows that the change in mass moment is in fact \textit{independent of the impact parameter},

 This suggests that the effect is not tied to the details of the small-angle scattering encounter and will exist in similar form for large-angle scattering with $\chi \gtrsim 1$.

 These results surprised and puzzled us for a number of reasons, not least because we believed we were working in the CEM frame, where the total mass moment should be zero.
 We suspected that contributions from the gravitational field need to be included, but ran into obstacles related to the fact that field energy is fundamentally gauge-dependent in general relativity.
 It is also not entirely clear that spacetime can be treated as flat for the purposes of computing conserved quantities at early and late times, since these involve $1/t$ corrections that are formally the same order as gravitational field perturbations to the metric.